josephg/egwalker-paper/reg-text.typ

 The general rule is: apply the events in topologically sorted order, but before applying each event, compute $G_"old" = sans("Events")(V_p)$ where $V_p$ is the current prepare version, and $G_"new" = sans("Events")(e.italic("parents"))$ where $e$ is the next event to be applied.
 We then call $italic("retreat")$ on each event in $G_"old" - G_"new"$ (in reverse order of their appearance in the topological sort), and call $italic("advance")$ on each event in $G_"new" - G_"old"$ (in topological sort order) before calling $italic("apply")(e)$.

-== Representing prepare and effect versions
+== Representing prepare and effect versions <prepare-effect-versions>

 The state object implements the $italic("apply")$, $italic("retreat")$, and $italic("advance")$ methods by maintaining a CRDT data structure.
 This structure consists of a linear sequence of records, one per character in the document (runs of characters with consecutive IDs and the same properties can be run-length encoded to save memory).